Vets-Who-Code/vets-who-code-app/README.md

 ## Testing

-In a terminal window run these commands to install jest globally and run the jest test suite.
+In a terminal window run these commands.

 ```sh
 $ cd vets-who-code-app